YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 CTRLY, User interrupt encountered

-Run Time Information: This indicates that the principal device encountered a <CTRL>-Y in its input stream, and YottaDB gave control to the OpenVMS CLI.
+Run Time Information: This indicates that the principal device encountered a <CTRL>-Y in its input stream.
 The normal CLI is DCL.

 Action: You can resume operation with a CONTINUE command if your actions do not invoke other images.
-For more information on commands that invoke images, refer to the OpenVMS DCL Dictionary.

 ---------------
 CURRSOCKOFR